More DART cities ask for 25-percent reduction in funding

 A growing number of North Texas cities are telling Dallas Area Rapid Transit to do more with less.

-Carrollton and Farmers Branch are the two latest DART member cities supporting a plan to cut 25 percent of its funding.
+Carrollton and Farmers Branch are the two latest DART member cities supporting a plan to cut 25% of its funding.

 This comes as some cities want DART to explore other funding mechanisms to help support transportation needs for the next several decades.